This post may contain affiliate links. Please read my disclosure.

 Mix the wet ingredients with the oats and toss to combine.
 Spread on a parchment-lined baking sheet in an even layer and press down.
 Bake at at 325°F for 45-50 minutes, stirring in between 2-3 times.

 Let cool for an hour before stirring in dried cranberries.
-Transfer the pumpkin granola to an airtight container.
+Transfer the granola to an airtight container.

 FAQs